iapyeh/GGeditor/docs/how2Readthedocs.rst

 Step 2: insert toctree markup to the index.rst
 ==============================================

-The index.rst is the homepage of your project in the readthedocs.org.
+The index.rst is the homepage of your project in the RTD.
 You can put anything you want.
 But you should not miss the awesome feature - the sidebar of “table of contents” for your documentation.
 Just simply do this in the GGeditor markup panel:

 #.
 Insert a “Table of Contents” from the “GGeditor Markup Panel / Markup / Directives”